Lawn Care Tips for Summer Droughts

 - Once your lawn recovers and turns green again, you’ll want to fertilize it using a spreader.
 Fertilizers that are high in nitrogen can damage grass in extreme high heat, so choose one that has a good balance of nitrogen, phosphorus and potassium.

 Your grass may seem like a delicate plant but it’s actually very strong and equipped to go long periods of time without water.
 While it might not appear to be alive during a drought, do your best to keep it healthy so that when the rain returns it will bloom again and come in thick and green.

+Check out all the lawn & garden products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on lawn care tips for summer, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.